 The Associate in Arts Teacher Preparation (AATP) degree is designed for students interested in transferring to a four-year institution to pursue a bachelor’s in arts education.
 For example, the AATP is appropriate for students who would like to become K-12 teachers specializing in Art, Language Arts/English, History, Music, Physical Education, Social Studies, and World Languages.

-The Associates in Science Teacher Preparation (ASTP) degree is designed for students interested in transferring to a four-year institution to purse a bachelor’s in STEM education.
+The Associates in Science Teacher Preparation (ASTP) degree is designed for students interested in transferring to a four-year institution to pursue a bachelor’s in STEM education.
 For example, the ASTP is appropriate for students who would like to become K-12 teachers specializing in Science, Mathematics, Technology, and Engineering.

 The Comprehensive Articulation Agreement (CAA) and the Independent Comprehensive Articulation Agreement (ICAA) enables North Carolina community college graduates of two-year associate in arts or associate in science programs who are admitted to constituent institutions of The University of North Carolina and to Signatory Institutions of North Carolina Independent Colleges and Universities to transfer with junior status.